ddrazir/alarm4pi/README.md

 (originally created by Tom Stöveken).
 It is already included in the alarm4pi repository, but it must be compiled manually serparately.
-* Pushover: This app (available for iOS and Android) must be (purchased and) instaled in the user mobile phone in order to receibe the intrusion and information notifications from alarm4pi.
+* Pushover: This app (available for iOS and Android) must be (purchased and) instaled in the user's mobile phone in order to receibe the intrusion and information notifications from alarm4pi.
 * SocketXP (optional): if your Raspberry Pi is connected to the Internet through an Internet service provider that uses CG-NAT (carrier-grade network